KawaiiBone/Reseach-topic-Environment-Query-System-EQS/README.md

 ## Implementation of EQS in the zombie game

-In the zombie game, it collects information about the buildings and items.
+In the zombie game, it collects information about the buildings and items via a field of view.
  It knows which building it has been to and which items it left behind for later use.